tethysplatform/tethys/docs/tutorials/websockets.rst

     messages.error(request, "Please fix errors.")

 This piece of code checks to see if a new dam has been added and if so it sends a message to the notification group.
-Notice that the type of the group message is ``dam_notifications``; this is the same consumer function defined in step (3.a) and therefore the print message assigned to this function will appear on the terminal when the condition is triggered and the message is sent.
+Notice that the type of the group message is ``dam_notifications``.

 .. note::